 Formed in 1892, we are proud to be an FA Charter Standard Community Club.
 Initially, the club played in leagues based around Taunton and Tiverton.
-In the early 1960s it gained elevation to the Somerset Senior League and succeeded in achieving Western League status in 1978 which has been retained ever since, making the Club one of the League’s longest continuously serving members.
+In the early 1960s, we gained promotion to the Somerset Senior League and succeeded in achieving Western League status in 1978 which has been retained ever since, making us one of the league’s longest continuously-serving members.

-The Club entered the Western League in the First Division in 1978/79 season and has played at Premier Division level from 1981/82 to 1984/85 and 2008/09 to 2010-11.
+The First Team entered the Western League in the First Division in the 1978-79 season and played at Premier Division level from 1981-82 to 1984-85 and 2008-09 to 2010-11.
 The team were then promoted as First Division Champions at the end of the 2016-17 season.
-In their first season back in the Premier Division, the team finished a creditable 15th.
-They also reached the semi-final of the Somerset Premier Cup losing 4-1 away to Southern League Paulton Rovers.
+In their first season back in the Premier Division, the team finished a creditable 15th and also reached the semi-final of the Somerset Premier Cup losing 4-1 away to Southern League Paulton Rovers.
 The following season, the team finished in 16th place and, for the past two seasons have been near the foot of the table but were showing signs of improvement when football was brought to a halt by the Coronavirus pandemic.

-Outside its core footballing activities, the Club is home to several darts and skittles teams and it runs a full programme of social events for members and non-members alike.
+Outside of our core footballing activities, Wellington AFC is home to several darts and skittles teams and we run a full programme of social events for members and non-members alike.

 The impressive Function Room and Lounge are available for hire – please contact the Clubhouse Manager, Jenny Oxby, on 01823 665410 for details.